Eschatologue/CM_wiki/docs/spells/4th-level.md

 ***Whirlpool.*** This effect requires a body of water at least 50 feet square and 25 feet deep.
 You cause a whirlpool to form in the center of the area.
 The whirlpool forms a vortex that is 5 feet wide at the base, up to 50 feet wide at the top, and 25 feet tall.
 Any creature or object in the water and within 25 feet of the vortex is pulled 10 feet toward it.
 A creature can swim away from the vortex by making a Strength (Athletics) check against your spell save DC.

-When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength Saving Throw.
+When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength :d20-save: **Saving Throw**.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
 On a successful save, the creature takes half damage, and isn't caught in the vortex.
 A creature caught in the vortex can use its action to try to swim away from the vortex as described above, but has :d20-disadv: **Disadvantage** on the Strength (Athletics) check to do so.

 The first time each turn that an object enters the vortex, the object takes 2d8 bludgeoning damage; this damage occurs each round it remains in the vortex.